awefiown/awefiown.github.io/_posts/2012-04-21-favourite-english-word.md

 comments: true
 title: Best Word in English
 subtitle: a small observation
-tags: [season of aries, high school writing]
+tags: [season of taurus, high school writing]
 ---

 *Synaesthesia* is a neurological condition in which stimulation of one sensory or cognitive